reg-repo/LATO/examples_in_prompt.md

 ### Layerwise Relation Extraction
 ```
 Input:
-The device at startup should first perform SIM card authentication, verifying the validity and legality of the SIM card.
-If the SIM card is invalid or unrecognized, prompt the user and block further operations.
+The device at startup should first perform user account authentication, verifying the validity and legality of the user account.
+If the user account is invalid or unrecognized, prompt the user and block further operations.
 After authentication succeeds, the device should initiate a multi-factor authentication process (e.g., password, fingerprint, facial recognition), requiring at least two methods to pass according to the user’s configured security level.
 Each authentication step should include timeout and error-handling mechanisms; if multiple failures occur (e.g., more than three attempts), the device should lock the user account and issue a warning notification.
 Upon successful authentication, the device should record detailed information about the authentication event—including time, authentication method, and result—for later security review and log analysis.
 The device should periodically re-verify the user’s identity, especially when abnormal behavior is detected or after extended inactivity, to ensure continuous security.

 Final Output:
 Level 1{
-**SIM card authentication** triggers a conditional structure with 2 branches:
+**user account authentication** triggers a conditional structure with 2 branches:
-  Branch **SIM card invalid or unrecognized**: prompt user -> abort operation -> end
+  Branch **user account invalid or unrecognized**: prompt user -> abort operation -> end
-  Branch **SIM card authentication successful**: initiate multi-factor authentication -> [**initiate multi-factor authentication** triggers loop structure] -> authentication success -> record detailed authentication event information -> periodic re-authentication}
+  Branch **user account authentication successful**: initiate multi-factor authentication -> [**initiate multi-factor authentication** triggers loop structure] -> authentication success -> record detailed authentication event information -> periodic re-authentication}
 Level 2{
 **Initiate multi-factor authentication** triggers a loop structure with the loop condition **number of passed authentication methods < 2**:
   [**number of passed authentication methods** triggers parallel structure] -> [**number of authentication failures** triggers conditional structure]}